igorkry/tnt4j-streams/README.md

 #### Activity XML parser

+This parser uses XPath expressions as field locators.
+You may also use [TNT4J-Streams predefined custom XPath functions](#tnt4j-streams-predefined-custom-xpath-functions).

  * Namespace - additional XML namespace mappings.
 Default value - `null`.
 (Optional)
  * RequireDefault - indicates that all attributes are required by default.
 Default value - `false`.
 (Optional)